Talking Canadian Film and Hello Destroyer

 KF: It’s important because you start to develop an audience, globally, for it.
 There’s a ton of films in France or Germany that never make it across to Canada.
 It’s only really a handful that do, and those niche films survive because you develop an audience overtime.
 That’s the best we can hope for here: having some sense of identity because then people actually know how to seek it out.
 It’s like Québec.
 When people think of Canadian film, if they’re not from Canada, they are probably actually thinking of Québécois film, because there’s more of a cultural focus.
 The stories that have travelled well are ones that are really tied into a distinct voice and that’s something we need to think about.
 That doesn’t mean that everything has to be Tim Hortons and snow; they don’t even necessarily need to all be set in Canada or shot in Canada.
 But I think what you want to do is find the most distinct voices that are from here and have those people be the ones who are telling our stories.
 Yes, I still would love to see us shake off our inferiority complex and just set stuff in Canada.
 I think it’s great that Denis Villeneuve plainly set Enemy in Toronto.
 You could easily argue that it could have been set in LA but I’m saying it didn’t change the story in terms of its success to be set in Toronto, and I think a lot of Canadian filmmakers think “okay if, my film is set in Toronto, we just can’t sell to America, it’s not going to be successful.”
 That’s one of those myths that maybe has held some truth in the past but that I don’t think is very true anymore.

 If there was one solution it would be solved.
 There are systemic issues that need to be worked away at but the thing that I still think is the most important — and this goes to the line that they chose as the headline of my article about there being an incentivized path to mediocrity — is don’t just prop up an industry for the sake of having an industry.
-Fight for and push for the most distinct, strong, voices that we have here.
-And strong doesn’t mean loudest, it means people who are showing us our world in the most distinct and powerful way.
+Fight and push for the most distinct, strong, voices that we have.
+And strong doesn’t mean loudest, it means people who are showing us our world in the most powerful way.
 As opposed to this stuff that almost has no opinion about the world.
 That would be my wish for it.
 I think that gets proven out in time in terms of the people who are successful whether you like their films or not, and I have varying degrees of how much I love them.
 Jean-Marc Vallée, Denis Villeneuve, Xavier Dolan, even someone like Denis Côté, whose definitely more of an art star, but a star.
 Those are people who all made a lot of films with distinctive visions.
 Even if people think of the English Canadian filmmakers, the ones who are probably most relevant outside of this country are people like Guy Maddin, who makes remarkably distinctive films.
 Distinctive doesn’t need to be in terms of your form, but just having something to say.

 TFA: What boundaries do you think make it difficult for these types of stories to be told and what support do filmmakers need in this country to continue to champion or to begin to champion these distinct stories?